Water flowing from a storm sewer pipe and splashing onto a log. Water flowing from a storm sewer pipe and splashing onto a log.

 Dye Testing

-Once compromised sanitary lines have been observed and recorded, further testing can be done.
+Once compromised sanitary lines have been observed and recorded, further inspection can be done by dye testing.

 Dye testing is an option that is frequently used if professionals need to enter a residence or to further investigate problems occurring on private properties.